mrjones-plip/mrjones-medic-scratch/user-best-practices.md

 ### Edit existing contact,  user and  place

 This is straightforward and a single step: just change the name on the 3 records.
+To make it a secure option, you need to change the CHW password and re-login.
 This practice is not recommended, but offers a lot of real world benefits.

 #### Pros
 * Very few steps to set up